nqd-lab/quctrl-tutorial/README.md

 ## Data

-Data is stored under `./data/processed/`, and can be generated using the jupyter notebooks in `src_code/`.
+Data is stored under `./data/raw/`, and can be generated using the jupyter notebooks in `src_code/`.

 The data formats used are `.dat`, `.npz`, and `.txt`.

 ## Figures

-Reproducing the figures uses the processed data.
+Reproducing the figures uses raw data.
 The figure pdf's are stored under `./visual_elements/figs/generated_figs/`.

 ```bash
 # Navigate to figure directory